MarisaNicoleSloan/career-portfolio/custom-sitemap-index/README.md

 <b>Project Scale</b>

-Approximately 40,000 pages were touched in order to be included or excluded from the sitemap index.
+Approximately 40,000 pages were evaluated in order to be included or excluded from the sitemap index.

 <b>Business Challenge and User Need</b>